Ski vs. Snowboard: Which Is Best for You?

 Snowboard

-- Advantages: More fluid movement, perfect for tricks and the snowpark.
+- Advantages: Smoother movement, perfect for tricks and the snowpark.

 - Disadvantages: More difficult initial learning and less maneuverability on flat surfaces.